uyentran1/mastering-ai-assisted-development/README.md

-# COURSENAME
+# Mastering AI-Assisted Development
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Mastering AI-Assisted Development`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]